wisdomobinna/wisdomobinna.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Computer Science Ph.D.
 Student at Georgetown University advised by Prof. Elissa Redmiles.
 I'm a member of the [CS Security Lab](https://seclab.cs.georgetown.edu/).
-Outside of research, I have served as a Fellow at the United Nations in Geneva, Switzerland, and contributed to the development of the UN's ODET 2026 report on the emerging technologies of the next decade.
-I have also served on the United Nations' COVID-19 research project and spent three years working in software engineering and data-centric roles within different media and software development organizations.
+Outside of research, I recently was at the United Nations in Geneva, Switzerland, and contributed to the development of the UN's ODET 2026 report on the emerging technologies for the next decade.
+I have also served on the United Nations' COVID-19 research project and spent three years working in software engineering and data-centric roles within different media and software organizations.
 I hold a Master's degree from the University of Sheffield and a Bachelor's in Computer Science from the University of Port Harcourt.
 For hobbies, this has evolved over time, the only constant part is that I read books, and spend the remaining time thinking about what I read.

 Updates